 Who they’re for: Those searching for earbuds that are essentially custom-made for Android mobile devices.

 Why we picked the Google Pixel Buds 2:

 Move over, Samsung.
 The recently released Google Pixel Buds 2 have taken the top spot in a category that had been previously owned by two iterations of Galaxy Buds.
 Don’t get us wrong — the Samsung buds are still a solid value for Android smartphone owners.
 But the new Pixel Buds are in a league of their own.

-They don’t have the battery life that the Samsung Galaxy Buds+ boast.
-But thewere redesigned from the originals to fit more flush to your ear, and were given a significant boost in audio quality.
-Paired with the features they offer, the Pixel Buds are the best bet for Android users.
+They don’t have the battery life that the Samsung Galaxy Buds+ boast and there’s no noise-cancellation, but thewere redesigned from the originals to fit more flush to your ear, and were given a significant boost in audio quality.
+That, paired with the features they offer and an affordable price, make the Pixel Buds the best bet for Android users.

 Read our in-depth Google Pixel Buds 2 review